GsNrio/holbertonschool-low_level_programming/functions_nested_loops/README.md

 This repository record is being hosted by Holberton Coding School and produced by me, the student.

 This current push is a program that prints putchar text in a particular format followed by a new line.
 This current push is a program thatprints 10 times the alphabet, in lowercase, followed by a newline.
+This current push is a function that checks for lowercase character.